epi2me-labs/.github/profile/README.md

 - Contact us at [nanoporetech.com/about/contact](https://nanoporetech.com/about/contact)

 Please note that repositories in this organization may not be proactively monitored for support requests.
 For more timely assistance, please use the resources above.

-## Contributing

-We welcome contributions from the community!
-Please check individual repository guidelines for contribution instructions.

 ## License